 The course is based on methodology TI Safe ICS.SecurityFramework® and teaches how to apply the best practices of the ANSI / ISA-99 standard (current ISA / IEC 62443) in critical infrastructure industrial environments.

-20 class hours are available at the TI Safe Academy (Rio de Janeiro, Brazil) or at any location for a minimum group of 10 students.
+It is available in the format of 20 class hours taught at the TI Safe Academy (Rio de Janeiro, Brazil) or anywhere for a minimum group of 10 students.
 It is suitable for IT or Industrial Automation professionals who have knowledge of operating systems, network protocols, programming languages, hardware and software.
-Knowledge of information security and industrial control systems (ICS) is desirable.
+Knowledge in information security and industrial control systems (ICS) is desirable.

 Figure: Classroom Training

 The training materials were prepared in Portuguese and English and distributed in digital format (PDF file).
 They are constantly updated and improved.
 One week before the start date of each training, TI Safe will send the data so that enrolled students can download the handout and supporting material from the Internet.
 It is up to each student to print the handout or take their laptop or tablet to classes with the handout in digital format.

 Practical classes and technical demonstrations

 During the training will be held practical classes and technical demonstrations of attacks and defenses against simulated automation networks.